oxcamne/oxcam/docs/install.md

 ![app_upload](images/app_upload.png)

+If this is your initial install, select the New App radio button, if you are updating to a new version of oxcam, select Update.

 Click the 'Create' button, the oxcam software will be installed and dashboard should now show that oxcam is running.
 You can close your Github browser tab.

+If this is your initial installation of oxcam, you will need to install some additional Python modules on which it depends.
+With your terminal still at the py4web directory, type the command:

+`pip install --upgrade -r apps/oxcam/requirements.txt`

+Finally, reload the apps using the 'Reload Apps' button on the Py4web Dashboard.

 ### Start Oxcam and Initial Configuration